 If you compare prime rib vs sirloin, T-bone, or porterhouse steaks, the rib roast often wins.
 Steak lovers obsess over a tasty ribeye or rib roast cut because they’re not only tender, but also deliver the rich steak flavor that steak enthusiasts love.

-All About Filet Mignon
+All About the Filet Mignon

-So, prime rib or ribeye vs filet mignon?
+So, prime rib (or ribeye) vs filet mignon?
 In terms of tenderness, filet will often beat out just about any other steak cut you pit it against.
 What cut is the filet mignon?
 The small, but thick, steak is cut right from the most tender part of the animal: the tenderloin.
 When cooked to medium rare, its tenderness needs no explanation.
 Most people describe its texture as one that melts in your mouth.

-But, when comparing a filet mignon vs ribeye or prime rib steak, you might be disappointed in the flavor.
+But, when comparing a filet mignon to the prime rib steak, you might be disappointed in the flavor.
 While some steak lovers prefer a steak’s tenderness over flavor, others care more about the steak flavor than anything.
 The filet doesn’t bring the robust taste to your palate that prime rib does.
 Those expecting more of a steak flavor from this cut will likely be disappointed.
 That’s why you’ll usually see filet mignon served wrapped in bacon, with gravy, or with juices for a little added flavor.

 Cost Differences in Cuts of Steak